Molecular model: Models based on ball-and-stick

-The model shown to the left represents a ball-and-stick model of proline.
+The model shown above represents a ball-and-stick model of proline.
 The balls have colours: black represents carbon (C); red, oxygen (O); blue, nitrogen (N); and white, hydrogen (H).
 Each ball is drilled with as many holes as its conventional valence (C: 4; N: 3; O: 2; H: 1) directed towards the vertices of a tetrahedron.
 Single bonds are represented by (fairly) rigid grey rods.
 Double and triple bonds use two longer flexible bonds which restrict rotation and support conventional cis/trans stereochemistry.